Put-in-Bay Diary March 2017-Events & Happenings On The Island!

 Mon March 20th – Brooke Wertenbach and Simona Michael celebrate their birthdays.

-Tues March 21st – There’s enough fog around the island for one island official to proclaim March 21st as Ray Fogg Day.
+Tues, March 21st – There’s enough fog around the island for one island official to proclaim March 21st as Ray Fogg Day.

-Wed March 22nd – The Niese brothers selling a trash compactor that’s at the rear of their T&J’s Smokehouse on Delaware Ave.
+Wed March 22nd – The Niese brothers are selling a trash compactor that’s at the rear of their T&J’s Smokehouse on Delaware Ave.
 It works fine according to the social media post on the Put-in-Bay Facebook Page.

 Thurs March 23rd – If you have a season pass for the Put-in-Bay Ferry boat, this is the day you’ve been waiting for to start using it.

-Sat March 25th – There’s a bridal shower at the Park Hotel for Caiti Market.
+Sat.
+March 25th – There’s a bridal shower at the Park Hotel for Caiti Market.
 A pretty slow day for the Put-in-Bay Diary March 2017

-Sun March 26th – It’s one of those days when the wind has the Lake Erie jumping with 30 knots out of the northeast at midnight and low single-digit winds by noon with the lake just shy of flat.
+Sun March 26th – It’s one of those days when the wind has Lake Erie jumping with 30 knots out of the northeast at midnight and low single-digit winds by noon with the lake just shy of flat.
 There’s rain in the afternoon.
 It’s wet.